gitanupam/django-sec/README.md

 10-K and 10-Q filings.

 The commands support additional parameters and filters, such as to load data for specific companies or quarters.
-Run `python manage help sec_import_index` to see all options.
+Run `python manage.py help sec_import_index` to see all options.

 Development